cjakuc/oscars_etl/EXPLAIN.md

 - Films with budgets in currencies other than USD were dropped

 ## Files
 - The files are unchanging.
-If they were already downlaoded then they don't need to be downloaded again.
+If they were already downloaded then they don't need to be downloaded again.